Gadhinglaj taluka: Basarge BK

 According to Census 2011 information the location code or village code of Basarge Bk village is 416506.
 Basarge Bk village is located in Gadhinglaj tehsil of Kolhapur district in Maharashtra, India.
-It is situated 22km away from sub-district headquarter Gadhinglaj (tehsildar office) and 80km away from district headquarter Kolhapur.
+It is situated 22 km away from sub-district headquarter Gadhinglaj (tehsildar office) and 80 km away from district headquarter Kolhapur.
 As per 2009 stats, Basarge Budruk is the gram panchayat of Basarge Bk village.

 The total geographical area of village is 749 hectares.
 Basarge Bk has a total population of 4,136 peoples, out of which male population is 2,001 while female population is 2,135.
 Literacy rate of basarge bk village is 67.43% out of which 75.31% males and 60.05% females are literate.
 There are about 959 houses in basarge bk village.
 Pincode of basarge bk village locality is 416506.

 When it comes to administration, Basarge Bk village is administrated by a sarpanch who is elected representative of the village by the local elections.
 As per 2019 stats, Basarge Bk village comes under Chandgad assembly constituency & Kolhapur parliamentary constituency.
-Sankeshwar(karnataka) is nearest town to basarge bk for all major economic activities, which is approximately 10km away.
+Sankeshwar(karnataka) is nearest town to basarge bk for all major economic activities, which is approximately 10 km away.